-Isn’t this true also?
+Isn’t this quote by Erwitt true also?
 On one hand you can take beautiful photos everywhere.
 On the other hand, not all of us can!
 And, on the other hand, all photos we make, are in some way a mirror of our own self.
 Of how we see the world.

 We are often taught to look for the beauty in all things, so in finding it, the layman asks the philosopher while the philosopher asks the photographer.Criss Jami

-I no way do I want to say that photographers know or see more than philosophers or laymen.
+In no way do I want to say that photographers know or see more than philosophers or “laymen”.
 But, I do think that when your passion lies with photography, you tend to look at your surroundings a bit more, and maybe see appreciate the beauty in the world in a different way.

 Photography is a love affair with life.Burk Uzzle

-I wrote a bit about this in a previous post.
-The more I started letting go, the more I started thinking about this, the more I found that I am in love with life.
-And I savour every second of it, either good or bad.
+The more I started letting go in my life, the more I started thinking about this quote by Burk Uzzle, the more I found that I am in love with life.
+And I savor every second of it, either good or bad.
 And I am fortunate enough to be able to document this life in my own way, through photography.